Maserallm/LIRI-Bot/README.md

 ### Contribution

-I am the soe contributor to this application.
+I am the sole contributor to this application.